nus-cs2113-AY2122S1/ip/docs/README.md

 ### Adding a Event: `event`

-Adds an Event task to ShellRPG.
+Adds an Event task to ShellRPG list of tasks.
 Event tasks contains a task description and the date and the time to indicate when the event should be happening.

 Format: `event <Task Description> /at <Datetime>`